Molten-salt reactor: United Kingdom

 The UK's Atomic Energy Research Establishment (AERE) was developing an alternative MSR design across its National Laboratories at Harwell, Culham, Risley and Winfrith.
 AERE opted to focus on a lead-cooled 2.5 GWe Molten Salt Fast Reactor (MSFR) concept using a chloride.
 They also researched helium gas as a coolant.

 The UK MSFR would have been fuelled by plutonium, a fuel considered to be 'free' by the program's research scientists, because of the UK's plutonium stockpile.

 Despite their different designs, ORNL and AERE maintained contact during this period with information exchange and expert visits.
 Theoretical work on the concept was conducted between 1964 and 1966, while experimental work was ongoing between 1968 and 1973.
 The program received annual government funding of around £100,000–£200,000 (equivalent to £2m–£3m in 2005).
 This funding came to an end in 1974, partly due to the success of the Prototype Fast Reactor at Dounreay which was considered a priority for funding as it went critical in the same year.

 Soviet Union

 In the USSR, a molten-salt reactor research program was started in the second half of the 1970s at the Kurchatov Institute.
 It included theoretical and experimental studies, particularly the investigation of mechanical, corrosion and radiation properties of the molten salt container materials.
 The main findings supported the conclusion that no physical nor technological obstacles prevented the practical implementation of MSRs.

 Twenty-first century

 MSR interest resumed in the new millennium due to continuing delays in fusion power and other nuclear power programs and increasing demand for energy sources that would incur minimal greenhouse gas (GHG) emissions.

+As of 2016, Oak Ridge National Laboratory is doing research to support the development of MSRs.
+They are studying salt purification, production, and corrosion testing, as well as developing simulation software for modeling reactor core conditions, neutronics, and neutron transport, including in liquid fueled reactors where the fuel circulates outside the core.